codeandsuch/codeandsuch.github.io/src/pages/2018-08-31-conditional-array-object-literals/index.md

 ];
 ```

-However, sometimes it's desirable to populate the array conditionally depending on the value of some variable.
-Perhaps you've attempted to accomplish this with a ternary operator:
+However, it's sometimes desirable to populate the array conditionally based on the value of some variable.
+Perhaps you've attempted to accomplish this in the past with a ternary operator:

 ```js
 const picnicBasket = [